lisiqi19971013/SuperFast/README.md

    The metrics will be written in the file "**res.txt**" in "**outputPath**".

+   **NOTE: The total performance on the high-speed clips on our dataset **

 3. As for the temporal error, download the optical flow from: https://pan.baidu.com/s/12W7n6OUbNYtg4JsPtAUXQg (extract code: 215c) or from: https://drive.google.com/file/d/1BlL8tJ2rxH7wjHDvjRupOIg_4U4Ghkhj/view?usp=share_link, and place it in the folder "**./optical_flow**".
 Then, change the variables "**outputPath**" and "**datasetPath**" correspondingly.
 Run the following code to calculate the temporal error.

    ```shell
    >>> python calTmpLoss.py
    ```

 ### Test on HS-ERGB dataset